 In order to remain competitive, we may seek to acquire additional businesses, products, or technologies and intellectual property, such as patents.
 For example, we recently closed our acquisition of Meru.
 For any past acquisition or possible future acquisition, we may not be successful in negotiating the terms of the acquisition, financing the acquisition, or effectively integrating the acquired business, product, technology or intellectual property into our existing business and operations.
-We may have difficulty incorporating acquired technologies, intellectual property or products with our existing product lines, integrating Meru's ERP system or sales and support processes and systems with our current ERP system or our sales and support processes and systems.
+We may have difficulty incorporating acquired technologies, intellectual property or products with our existing product lines, integrating reporting systems and procedures, and maintaining uniform standards, controls, procedures and policies.
+For example, we may experience difficulties integrating Meru's ERP system or sales and support processes and systems.
 Our due diligence may fail to identify all of the problems, liabilities or other shortcomings or challenges of an acquired business, product or technology, including issues with intellectual property, product quality or product architecture, regulatory compliance practices, revenue recognition or other accounting practices or employee or customer issues, and we may not accurately forecast the financial impact of an acquisition.
 In addition, any acquisitions we are able to complete, including our acquisition of Meru, may be dilutive to revenue growth and earnings and may not result in any synergies or other benefits we had expected to achieve, which could result in impairment charges that could be substantial.
 We may have to pay cash, incur debt, or issue equity securities to pay for any acquisition, each of which could affect our financial condition or the value of our capital stock and could result in dilution to our stockholders.
 Acquisitions during a quarter may result in increased operating expenses and adversely affect our results of operations for that period or future periods compared to the results that we have previously forecasted or achieved.
-Further, completing a potential acquisition and integrating acquired businesses, product, technologie
+Further, complet